Self-Esteem From Day One!

 What if no one instilled self-esteem into you?
 You have the ability to instill it yourself.

-If you don’t do these things, try it.
+If you haven’t done these things, try doing them.
 You will be amazed at how doing good things makes you feel better about yourself.
 Little actions equal large appreciation.

-It’s unnecessary to share our actions with others as it defeats the purpose.
+Sharing our actions with others is unnecessary as it defeats the purpose.
 Seeking validation from someone else shows a lack of self-esteem.

 The Gift of Giving Compliments

 It’s always lovely to receive compliments, and I do think that complimenting others is a wonderful way to show appreciation.
-However, if we rely on compliments to feel valuable, it shows that we still need to work on our self-esteem.
+However, relying on compliments to feel valuable shows that we still need to work on our self-esteem.

 Challenge yourself to look into the mirror every day and give yourself a genuine compliment.
-Then spread positivity by giving sincere compliments to others.
-Remember to mean what you say, as it can make a real difference.
+Then, spread positivity by giving sincere compliments to others.
+Remember to mean what you say; it can make a real difference.

-Self-esteem, in my opinion, will lead to a more generous life and a beautiful world.
+In my opinion, self-esteem will lead to a more generous life and a beautiful world.

 Wishing you bliss!